cedricziel/grafana-cloud-pcf-monitoring/README.md

 * `UAA_PASSWORD` - password of the UAA user
 * `UAA_TLS_INSECURE` - `true/false` whether to skip TLS verify for the UAA endpoint.
 Default: `false`

+* `CF_ENV` - use this environment variable to uniquely identify a given CF environment, the value will be used to set the value for the `grafana.cf.cluster` attribute on all signals.
+Default: `unknown-env`

 ### Push your app

 ```bash